 Eagle Creek Expanse Convertible 29

 When it comes to creating reliable luggage, Eagle Creek always seems to deliver.
-And when laying out these top wheeled backpacks, it’s hardly a surprise to see the Eagle Creek Expanse Convertible 29 dropping in for a visit.
+And when laying out these recommendations, it’s hardly a surprise to see the Eagle Creek Expanse Convertible 29 dropping in for a visit.

 What you’ll love about this rolling backpack is the attention given to the backpack portion of the bag.
 On many models, the suspension system seem an afterthought.
 That’s not the case with the Eagle Creek Expanse Convertible.

 The zip-away suspension system is fully-featured on the Eagle Creek Expanse Convertible 29.
 The shoulder harness adjusts to various torso lengths and is complemented by a padded hip belt and load stabilizer straps including a sternum strap to keep the weight centred.

 And for space, the Eagle Creek Expanse Convertible 29 fills it to the max it with a beefy main compartment that features internal & external compression straps to tighten the load.
 The deep front external pocket helps you stash important items like your passport or reservations.
 For a dash of extra security, all the zippers are lockable and feature a Central Lock Point that secures zippers to quickly thwart would-be pickpockets.

 Another huge bonus of the Eagle Creek Expanse Convertible 29 is its durability.
 Built with a scuff-resistant Bi-Tech™ Armor Lite fabric, you’ll be able to toss your bag around without worrying about tearing or damage.
 Even the wheels are robust, helping you negotiate rough terrains that most other models couldn’t handle.

 - Durable and scuff-resistant Bi-Tech™ Armor Lite fabric